 The ACT supports a charity every year, by giving it the opportunity to raise funds at our annual dinner and at our annual conference, 10% of which is given to the ACT Educational Trust with the rest going to the charity.
 The ACT Educational Trust uses the funds to grant bursaries to ACT students.
-The committee is pleased to recommend a small international development charity, Hand in Hand International, for 2018/2019 and particularly appreciated the alignment with the ACT in the areas of financial inclusion, diversity and the international focus.

 Hand in Hand specialises in grassroots entrepreneurship in developing countries, helping those living in poverty to launch enterprises, boost their income and find a sustainable way out of poverty for themselves and their families.